-Platelet Rich Plasma (PRP) therapy, also known as The Vampire Facelift®, harnesses the bodies own healing powers to stimulate new tissue growth, giving your skin a healthy, more youthful appearance.
+Platelet Rich Plasma (PRP) therapy, also known as The Vampire Facelift®, harnesses the body’s own healing powers to stimulate new tissue growth, giving your skin a healthy, more youthful appearance.

-A small amount of the clients own blood is taken and and the plasma is then separated out from the rest of the blood, by means of a centrifuge to create the platelet rich plasma.
-This plasma is then injected into the area of concern where the platelets then release their growth factors.
+A small amount of the patients own blood is taken and the plasma is then separated out from the rest of the blood, by means of a centrifuge to create the platelet rich plasma.
+This plasma is then injected into the area of concern where the platelets release their growth factors.

 PRP improves skin texture and tone and regenerates collagen, helping reduce wrinkles and lines, tackle blemishes, improve scarring and restore a healthy, youthful glow

 What areas can be treated with PRP?